The Bankrate promise

-- Bodily injury liability: This covers medical costs for injuries incurred by the people in the other vehicle.
-It ranges from $10,000 up to $50,000 per person and $20,000 up to $100,000 per accident, depending on your state.
+- Bodily injury liability: This covers medical costs for anyone you injure in an auto accident.
+Minimum requirements usually fall between $10,000 to $25,000 per person and $20,000 to $50,000 per accident, but can be higher.

 What are the consequences of driving without insurance?

-In some states, including California, the law enforcement officer who pulls you over has the right to impound your vehicle immediately if he or she deems it necessary.
+In some states, including California, the law enforcement officer who pulls you over has the right to impound your vehicle if he or she deems it necessary.
 You would then be responsible for towing fees and other costs involved and might not be able to get your vehicle back until you have proof of auto insurance.

 How do you get car insurance when you are uninsured?